 As an Economics student at OSFC you will learn what drives the economic system by studying two fundamental areas- Micro and Macro Economics.
-You will debate the economic issues which are inherent in our society today; these range from wealth inequality to globalization, the impacts of climate change to unemployment and inflation.
+You will debate the economic issues which are at the heart of our wealth and wellbeing today; these range from wealth inequality to globalization, the impacts of climate change to unemployment and inflation.
 Many issues, whilst they may not seem economic in nature, often have great economic consequences – it is our job as economists to try and solve these problems.

 Higher Education Destinations:

 - The University of Salford – Business and Management

 - The University of Liverpool- International Business

 - Manchester Metropolitan University – Economics and Finance

 - The University of Sheffield – Economics and Politics